-- a. ideology is an imaginary representation of reality - b. ideology is an imaginary representation of the relationship of the individual to reality interpellation as a social process is structured around a unifying principle, which in class societies is subordination to the rule of a ruling class: that is, interpellation is always to a structure of social relations dominated by a mode of production and a given class's domination.
+- a. ideology is an imaginary representation of reality - b. ideology is an imaginary representation of the relationship of the individual to reality

 In the first instance, ideology is simply distorted perception of the real; in the second, ideology represents the relation of the subject to the real.
 This latter kind of imaginary (=in the imagination) representation constitutes the process of interpellation since it makes possible the subjective insertion of the individual into social relations: ideology tells you your place in relations.